imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 Using ImageKit client-side and server-side SDKs, you can quickly implement upload functionality.
 * On the backend, you can use utility functions provided in all [server-side SDKs](../api-introduction/sdk.md#server-side-sdks) to implement the secure API.
 * On client-side application, use ImageKit [client-side SDKs](../api-introduction/sdk.md#client-side-sdks) to get started quickly.
-See [examples](#secure-client-side-file-upload-examples).
+See [example](#secure-client-side-file-upload-example).

 ### Backend token generation?